Schuyler Center for Analysis and Advocacy

 The Schuyler Center for Analysis and Advocacy (originally the State Charities Aid Association) is a New York nonprofit organization.

 The organization was founded in 1872 by Louisa Lee Schuyler.
 Its mission was to encourage philanthropists to assist charities in the state of New York.
 It was a private charity that worked with the New York's State Board of Charities and the Charity Organization Society of the City of New York.
 The Association aimed to improve care of the poor in New York and to address related abuses.
 In 1881, the association was given the right to inspect state facilities.
 It campaigned for law reform, to stop the spread of tuberculosis, and for building new hospitals.

 In December 2000, the organization changed its name to the Schuyler Center for Analysis and Advocacy.
 It continues to advocate for government policies in relation to health, welfare, and human services in New York.

+Since 2018, Schuyler Center has published the annual State of New York's Children Data Book, which shares state and county-level data in the areas of child care, child poverty, food insecurity, child health, oral health, and child welfare.

+Schuyler Center advocates for policy addressing child poverty and its related hardships.
+It spearheaded the New York State Child Poverty Reduction Act in 2021 and its implementation.
+It supports a state child tax credit, universal child care in the state budget, a family-centered child welfare system, and state investments that support child and family wellbeing.

+Schuyler Center's policy experts have served on several state advisory boards, including the Child Poverty Reduction Advisory Council, the Child Care Availability Task Force, and the Medicaid Evidence Based Benefit Review Advisory Committee.